-- Held a Sports Presentation Evening for students and parents. - Held an Academic Presentation Evening for students and parents. - Held a final Record of Achievement ceremony for students and parents. - Staged a School Production of The Wizard of Oz - Staged an Arts and Technology Celebration Evening - Held workshops by a range of visiting guests.
+- Held a Sports Presentation Evening for students and parents. - Held an Academic Presentation Evening for students and parents. - Held a final Record of Achievement ceremony for students and parents. - Staged a 6th Form Variety Showcase

-- Hosted visits from Town and County councillors. - Trained 13 new teachers to the profession. - Maintained and developed our Business Forum to ensure that students get regular contact with local Business Partners and the world beyond school. - Conducted Mock Interviews with local business partners for all Year 11 students. - Hosted a live "link up" with British Astronaut Tim Peake involving local primary schools as part of a Space Week.
-Ten of The King's School students won a competition to ask Tim Peake a question via the live link. - Entered over 100 students in the Junior Maths Challenge - 26 students completed the bronze Duke of Edinburgh Award and 16 students completed the silver award.
+- Staged an Arts and Technology Celebration Evening - Staged a "Battle of the Bands" evening - Held workshops by a range of visiting guests. - Hosted visits from Town and County councillors. - Trained new teachers to the profession. - Maintained and developed our Business Forum to ensure that students get regular contact with local Business Partners and the world beyond school. - Conducted Mock Interviews with local business partners for all Year 11 students. - A number of students completed the bronze and silver Duke of Edinburgh Award - 17 students completed their bronze Arts Award - 19 students were awarded their STEM CREST Discovery Awards - 6 students were highly commended for their entries in the National NATRE Spirited arts competition - In the UKMT Maths Challenge 29 students achieved the bronze award, 15 students achieving the silver award, and 3 students the gold award